antrea-io/antrea/docs/elastiflow-integration.md

 # Elastiflow Integration
 ## Purpose
 Antrea supports sending IPFIX flow records as flow exporter.
-Elastiflow works as data collector for flow records and visualizes the flow-related information in Kibana.
-This doc provides guidelines for deploying Elastiflow with Antrea-specific fields in Kubenetes cluster.
+Elastiflow works as a data collector for flow records and flow-related information can be visualized in Kibana.
+This doc provides guidelines for deploying Elastiflow with support for Antrea-specific fields in a Kubenetes cluster.

 ## About Elastiflow
 [Elastiflow](https://github.com/robcowart/elastiflow) is a network flow data